WE SUPPORT –

 ECOS

-The ECOS program, (English Conversation for Overseas Students)
+The ECOS program began as English Conversation for Overseas Students,

-began with volunteers offering practice for people seeking to improve their English speaking skills.
-It is attended by students or graduates of universities such as
+with volunteers offering practice for people seeking to improve their English speaking skills.
+It was attended by students or graduates of universities such as

 the nearby Deakin University, visitors on a working holiday in Australia